 Many individuals with ASD experience associated difficulties such as anxiety, depression, OCD, relationship difficulties, social isolation, substance misuse and self-neglect.

 People often feel a sense of relief to finally have a reason for the lifelong difficulties they have had.
 They may also feel disappointed that they weren’t diagnosed earlier in life and therefore feel they didn’t get the help they needed then.
 Getting a diagnosis as an adult can allow people to access additional sources of support at work, university or college and in your everyday life.
 There may also be strategies or aids that can help with sensory issues and local support groups.

-Our ASD assessments take place over 4 sessions and involve assessment by both a psychiatrist and a psychologist.
+Our ASD assessments take place over 4 sessions and involve assessment by two qualified clinicians (psychiatrist/psychologist/occupational therapist).
 This includes a structured clinical interview, a full developmental history, completion of a series of questionnaires, an interview with someone who knows you well (preferably someone who knew you when you were a child- this can be done by telephone), a feedback session and a full report detailing the assessment and conclusions.
 People who receive an ASD diagnosis will also receive a letter confirming their diagnosis which they can give to employers/universities that does not include confidential or personal information that it is not necessary for them to know.

 If we think there is a different reason or additional reasons you are having difficulties, we will discuss this with you and offer advice and/or signposting to potential sources of support and/or for additional assessment.

 It is possible, when clinician availability allows, for this assessment to be completed over the course of one day.
 Please let us know if this would be your preference.
 There will likely be a small additional charge for this.